 Researchers today have ready access to the major primary sources relating to Eymard’s life.
 The Blessed Sacrament Congregation has published seventeen volumes of Eymard’s writings in the series Pierre-Julien Eymard Œuvres Complètes (Ponteranica: Centro Eucaristico, 2008).
 There is also online access to digitised copies of Eymard’s writings at the Congregation’s website Œuvres d’Eymard (eymard.org).
 At this stage, these primary sources are only available in the French language.

 For English language researchers, a vast amount of Eymard’s correspondence has been translated by Sr Catherine Marie Caron SSS and published in the six-volume series The Life and Letters of Saint Peter Julian Eymard (Albuquerque: 1995).
 This collection is an outstanding resource for those seeking to appreciate Eymard’s life from his own words.
-It is available for purchase at $100USD (per six-volume set) plus postage at:
+The digital edition is republished on Eymardian Places website.
+The print publication is available for purchase at $100USD (per six-volume set) plus postage at:

 Servants of the Blessed Sacrament